Payne-in-Bahrain/u2_lessons_intro_to_mongodb/README.md

 ## More About MongoDB

 MongoDB is part of the MEAN/MERN Stack, emphasizing JavaScript.

-It uses JavaScript-like syntax (not SQL) and stores records in BSON format.
+MongoDB uses BSON (Binary JSON) instead of plain JSON for data storage.
+BSON is more efficient due to its binary format, resulting in faster operations and reduced storage space.
+It supports additional data types like Date and Binary, allowing MongoDB to handle diverse data more effectively.
+The binary nature of BSON contributes to better performance, making it a suitable choice for MongoDB's storage and retrieval requirements.

 ### MongoDB Documents